ebaauw/homebridge-zp/README.md

 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
 To use the full features of Homebridge Zp, you might want to check out some other HomeKit apps, like the [Eve](https://www.evehome.com/en/eve-app) app (free) or Matthias Hochgatterer's [Home+](https://hochgatterer.me/home/) app (paid).

-As Sonos uses UPnP to discover the ZonePlayers, the server running Homebridge must be on the same subnet as your Sonos ZonePlayers.
+As Sonos uses UPnP to discover the zone players, the server running Homebridge must be on the same subnet as your Sonos zone players.
 As HomeKit uses Bonjour to discover Homebridge, the server running Homebridge must be on the same subnet as your iDevices running HomeKit.
 For remote access and for HomeKit automations, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).